-In this post, I’ll take you through some of my favorites and show you 5 Microwaves that have functionality, reliability and most importantly look good.
+In this post, I’ll take you through some of my favourites and show you 5 Microwaves that have functionality, reliability and most importantly look good.

 It’s not easy to find a cheap microwave suited for your eating habits and kitchen type.
 If you are searching for the best microwave, we think you have come to the right place!
 Few other websites provide straightforward answers and reviews for the top microwave ovens.

 After going through our research, we have come up with a list of the ‘Best Value Microwaves’ of 2018′.
 These Microwave models have been rated by owners as better than the rest.

 The selection criteria are stringent, and we update the Top 5 list when better Microwaves hit the market.

 Best Budget Microwaves Under $100 of 2020

-Kenmore’s well-constructed microwave takes number one position on our list of low priced models.
-Due to its mid-size case, the Kenmore fits into any kitchen bench-top with ease.
+Toshiba’s well-constructed microwave takes the number one position on our list of low priced models.
+Due to its mid-size case, the Toshiba ML-EM34P fits into any kitchen bench-top with ease.
 Manufactured in China to keep costs low but designed by Sears gives this oven a useful design with a low price.
 It’s powerful enough to defrost large meals with its 900 Watt motor, although if you’re looking an oven to defrost quickly, look at our Panasonic recommendation.

 One of the best microwave ovens for a low price around the $80 range.
 We’ve rated this oven as the best value microwave on the market.

 Do you need a really small microwave which still packs the power of a larger model?
 Then the Danby Counter-top Microwave is a perfect choice.
 Although the Danby has a 700 Watt cooker which contains enough punch to heat meals quickly so that you won’t be waiting very long.